Regionalmedien Austria: Editorial policy

 The editors of the newspapers throughout the Regionalmedien Austria are independent.

 The RMA local weekly newspapers and online portals deliver local news from the immediate environment of the reader.

 In addition, they report on statewide and Austria-wide news and events.

 Articles on topics of interest to all readers are provided under headings such as "Health", "Motor & Mobility", "Business & Career" and "Building & Living".

 Media

-Regionalmedien Austria AG unites a total of 129 newspapers of the brands bz-Wiener Bezirkszeitung, Bezirksblätter Burgenland, Lower Austria, Salzburg and Tyrol, WOCHE Carinthia and Styria, the cooperation partners Bezirksrundschau Oberösterreich and Regionalzeitungen Vorarlberg, as well as the monthly magazines of Regionalmedien Carinthia and "der Grazer".
+Regionalmedien Austria AG encompasses a total of 129 newspapers of the brands bz-Wiener Bezirkszeitung, Bezirksblätter Burgenland, Lower Austria, Salzburg and Tyrol, WOCHE Carinthia and Styria, the cooperation partners Bezirksrundschau Oberösterreich and Regionalzeitungen Vorarlberg, as well as the monthly magazines of Regionalmedien Carinthia and "der Grazer".

 Ring Media

 129 local editions (marketed nationally), published weekly Wednesday-Friday: